 Daily exercise is a requirement for this breed.

 They do well with an owner who knows how to channel their energy into daily walks, playtime, and even training for sports.

-With their small stature and feisty personality, the Silky Terrier makes a wonderful family companion – especially those in apartments.
+With their small stature and feisty personality, the Silky Terrier dog temperament makes this dog a wonderful family companion – especially those in apartments.

 If you’re looking for a self-assured personality in a pint-sized body, the Silky Terrier is for you!